gbelenky/function-with-aad-apim-sql/README.md

 ## Optional.
 Protect access to Azure SQL through AAD while using Functions.

-If you want to add identity based protection of your Azure SQL and avoid using connection strings, [you can follow this guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-identity-access-azure-sql-with-managed-identity)
+If you want to add identity based protection of your Azure SQL and avoid using sensitive connection strings, [you can follow this guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-identity-access-azure-sql-with-managed-identity)